ao-space/gt/README.md

 Options:
   -c, --config <CONFIG>
-          Path to the config file or the directory containing the config files
+          Path to the config file or the directory contains the config files

   -s, --signal <SIGNAL>
           Send signal to the running GT processes